mythology-and-legends-in-warfare

 Written sources like the Eyrbyggja saga and Heimskringla describe warriors painting symbols on shields and helmets before battle.
 While the Valknut is seldom explicitly named in sagas, its archaeological presence on weapons strongly implies it was a common motif on battle gear.
 The interlocking design would have been visually striking on a shield, perhaps intended to confuse enemies or invoke Odin’s protection.
 The symbol’s tripartite form may have been linked to the "death knot" that Odin placed on an enemy to bind his strength.

-Some theorize that the Valknut was used as a standard or banner emblem.
+Some theorists suggest the Valknut was used as a standard or banner emblem.
 The landgælping (army banner) often bore ravens or valknuts.
-A 9th-century iron standard from the Oseberg burial includes three interlocking triangular patterns.
-Though the material is fragile, it suggests that the Valknut was a rallying symbol for fighters who expected to die—and be reborn—in Odin’s hall.
+A ninth-century iron standard from the Oseberg burial includes three interlocking triangular patterns.
+Though the material is fragile, it suggests that the Valknut served as a rallying symbol for fighters who expected to die—and be reborn—in Odin’s hall.

 Social Status and Honor